What Is a Data Scientist? Salary, Skills, and How to Become One

 • Stay on top of innovations in the data science field

-Data analyst vs data scientist: What’s the difference?
+Data scientist vs. data analyst: What’s the difference?

-Data scientists are often expected to form their own questions about the data, while data analysts might support teams that already have set goals in mind.
+Data scientists are often expected to formulate their own questions about the data, while data analysts might support teams that already have set goals.
 A data scientist might also spend more time developing models, using machine learning, or incorporating advanced programming to find and analyze data.

 Read more: Data Analyst vs. Data Scientist: What’s the Difference?